Pjotor87/RssReminders/README.md

 Step 4.
 Add one or more subscriber email adresses in the "Subscribers.txt" file.

 Step 5.
 Set up a cronjob or scheduled task that runs "RSSReminders.py".

+___

+Please send me a message if you have any questions/feedback or would like to contribute :)